masonearles/3DLeafCT/README.md

 X-ray microcomputed tomography (microCT) is rapidly becoming a popular technique for measuring the 3D geometry of plant organs, such as roots, stems, leaves, flowers, and fruits.
 Due to the large size of these datasets (> 20 Gb per 3D image), along with the often irregular and complex geometries of many plant organs, image segmentation represents a substantial bottleneck in the scientific pipeline.
 Here, we are developing a Python module that utilizes machine learning to dramatically improve the efficiency of microCT image segmentation with minimal user input.

-In the image below, the upper left block is a microCT section through a leaf (~200 micrometers thick).
+In the upper left block is a microCT section through a leaf that is ~200 micrometers thick.
 The dark regions are plant tissue and the light regions are intercellular airspace.
+At this point we've collected nearly 500 images similar to this one.
 The challenge is to segment the leaf into background, tissue, airspace, and veins.
 The particularly time-consuming aspect is to segment out the vein network, which can take hours to a day by hand in large images with highly reticulated veins.

 Ultimately, we use these segmented images to generate 3D volumes for geometric measurement and model simulation as shown below.